ipb-halle/MetFrag/projects/metfragcl/index.md

 <h4>Spectral Library Match Scores</h4>
-MetFrag has two kinds of scores to take spectral library matches into account, using local files created from MassBank of North America (MoNA) download files.
+MetFrag has two kinds of scores to take spectral library matches into account, using local files created from MassBank of North America (<a href="https://mona.fiehnlab.ucdavis.edu/downloads">MoNA</a>) download files.
 DOI:<a href="https://doi.org/10.5281/zenodo.13951786">10.5281/zenodo.13951786</a> redirects to the latest LC-MS mb file for download, while the conversion script used to create these mb files is available <a href="https://github.com/sneumann/weizfrag/blob/main/convert-mona.R">here</a>.
 Note that this is a slightly non-standard format due to the fingerprint required for MetFusion.

-It is possible to use zero, one or both spectral library terms by including these options in the MetFragScoreTypes (shown here in combination with the FragmenterScore):
+It is possible to use zero, one or both spectral library terms by including these options in the <span style="font-weight:bold">MetFragScoreTypes</span> (shown here in combination with the FragmenterScore):

 <div class="code">
   <table>